MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-availability-overview.md

 >   The projected available balance is especially relevant to view in the **Item Availability by Periods** and **Item Availability by Event** windows as they contain the date dimension.

 > [!NOTE]
 >   The following procedures describe how to view advanced availability information from the items list and item card.
 You can also access the information from sales document lines, for the item on the line.
-For more information, see [How to: Sell Products](sales-how-sell-products.md).
+For more information, see [Sell Products](sales-how-sell-products.md).

 ## To view the availability of an item according to when it will be received or shipped
 You view the availability of an item according to scheduled item transactions in the **Availability by Event** window.